devhliu/wrt-project/README.md

 ## Sructure of the project

 Here I briefly explain for what each program is intended for.
-The details about their input/output/parameters/usage/.../ you can find in '(respective_folder)/README.md'.
+The details about their input, output, parameters, usage, ... you can find further in respective folders (README.md).

   * #### nfft_inversion
         Octave/Matlab scripts for inversion of Radon transforms in 2D/3D using projection theorem

   * #### radon_analytic
         computations of Radon transforms in 3D of a test-function with compact support in a three-dimensional unit ball; the main feature is that the expression of the test-function must be given by an analytical expression in a separate C file

   * #### radon_grid
         computations of Radon transforms of a test-function with compact support in a three-dimensional unit ball; here the test-function must be given by values on a discrete grid in a three-dimensional cube

   * #### ray_analytic
-  computations of ray transforms in 3D in a layer-by-layer sampling scheme of a test-function with compact support in a three-dimensional unit ball (see also the README.md inside project for information about 'layer-by-layer sampling scheme'); the test-function must be given by an analytical expression in a separate C file
+        computations of ray transforms in 3D in a layer-by-layer sampling scheme of a test-function with compact support in a three-dimensional unit ball (see also the README.md inside project for information about 'layer-by-layer sampling scheme');
+        the test-function must be given by an analytical expression in a separate C file

   * #### ray_grid
         computations of ray transforms in 3D in a layer-by-layer sampling scheme of a test-function with compact support in a three-dimensional unit ball (see the README.md inside project for information about 'layer-by-layer sampling scheme');
         test-function must be given by its values on a discrete grid in a three-dimensional cube

   * #### reduction_ray_radon
         reduces the data given by ray transforms in 3D in layer-by-layer sampling scheme to the data given by Radon transforms in 3D

 ## Description of programs